The Japanese walking method: what it is, why it works, and how to start

 Here’s what none of the viral articles mention: the Japanese walking method is more sustainable when you do it with other people.

 Think about it: the Japanese walking method asks you to walk for 30 minutes, at least 4 days a week, for months.
 That’s a real commitment.
 Doing it alone, the excitement from TikTok fades after a couple of weeks.
 Doing it with a friend, or a small group, the accountability and the conversation keep you coming back.
+A pedometer for groups makes the four-times-a-week cadence easier to share without anyone having to text “did you go yet?” three days running.

 Rachel and her neighbor started doing Japanese walking together every morning before work last January.
 “We text each other at 6:15 to confirm we’re going,” she said.
 “Some mornings I really don’t want to get up.
 But I’ve never once bailed when I know she’s waiting outside.”
 Seven months later, they haven’t missed a week.